Does Love Surpass Doctrine?

 Consider how many denominational differences there are.
 I get it, many think that their particular denomination has the “Truth” but this is demonstrably wrong.
 My “birth” denomination believes that they have “the Truth” and yet even within their own ranks, there is substantial difference and even (dare I say it) sheer ignorance of some topics.

 A key doctrine that divides whole denominations from one another is the doctrine of the Trinity.
-Even a cursory search of references yields the fact that this doctrine is not expressly preached in the scripture.
 To someone who is relatively unversed in the bible, there is little difference to a critical thinker between the doctrine of the Trinity and the doctrine of God Manifestation.

 I have, no doubt, just successfully upset both camps (among my few persistent readers!).